dailybruin/the-stack/_posts/2022-11-10-covid-research-funding.md

     </div>
 <p class = 'caption'>This chart represents the breakdown of awarded dollars for research by department, grouped into six overarching categories: Medical/Health Sciences, STEM, Humanities, College of Letters & Science, Higher Education, and a miscellaneous General category.</p>

 From our analysis, we observed a substantial increase in funding for Medical/Health Sciences and STEM-related departments, relative to departments in other fields of study.
 These departments include—but are not limited to—the David Geffen School of Medicine, Basic Biomedical Sciences, and the Fielding School of Public Health.
 In 2019, these departments accounted for 56.9% of the total research award dollars for that year.
 We can see a notable increase in this percentage, presumably due to the demand for Covid-related research in the height of the pandemic—with medical and health sciences accounting for 60.2%, 61.8%, and 64.5% in 2020, 2021, and 2022 respectively.
-(CQ 3)

 Some notable departments accounting for a significant portion of the increase in funding include:
   - The David Geffen School of Medicine, which accounted for 75% of the increase in funding from 2018 to 2022.
-(CQ 4)
   - The Infectious Disease, which in 2018, made up 1.9% of the total funding received by the Geffen School of Medicine.
 That number jumped to 20% in 2022.
 (CQ 5)
   - The UCLA Medical Center, which received an increase of $1,584,554 in awards between 2018 and 2021—an increase upwards of 164%.
-(CQ 6)

 ### Looking Forward